gsemet/pipenv-to-requirements/README.rst

 Just before building source/binary/wheel package of your python module, execute:

-For not frozen dependencies:
+To generate requirements files (ie, dependencies are described eventually by range):

     pipenv run pipenv_to_requirements

-To generated frozen dependencies (ie, all dependencies have their version frozen):
+To generate frozen requirements (ie, all dependencies have their version frozen):

     pipenv run pipenv_to_requirements -f